getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 | secret_key | Your Google Secret Key |
 [/div]

+> [!CAUTION]
-!!
-Please ensure the domain of the site is listed in Google's reCAPTCHA configuration
+> Please ensure the domain of the site is listed in Google's reCAPTCHA configuration

 In the form definition, the `name` attribute of the captcha field must be `g-recaptcha-response`.
 The reason is that Google reCAPTCHA stores the Captcha confirmation code in a field named `g-recaptcha-response`.